 How can I support your blog?
 Can I donate to you?

 I’m so glad you enjoy the blog!!
-I’m not set up as a non-profit so you can’t do tax-free donations, but if you want to send me money, I won’t stop you!
-You can send me some here: PayPal.Me/ToMakeaMommy.
-Thank you!
-Everything goes to support the blog and my family.
+There are so many ways to support my blog!
+You can keep reading, and each time you view an advertisement or a video, I get paid some small fraction of a cent :-).
+You can totally donate to me if you want -> paypal.me/tomakeamommy.
 Also, if you decide to buy anything on that I’ve talked about on the blog, I would love it if you would click through my links.
-For many sites- like Amazon, Circle & Bloom, Pure Effects, Fertile Heart, etc., I earn a small affiliate fee for everyone who buys something after clicking through my site (Click here for Amazon UK and Amazon Canada!).
+For many sites- like Amazon, Beautycounter, Circle & Bloom, Pure Effects, Fertile Heart, etc., I earn an affiliate fee for everyone who buys something after clicking through my site (Click here for Amazon UK and Amazon Canada!).
 This costs you nothing- the seller gives it to me as a thank you for sending a buyer their way.
 Thank you so much for using these links and supporting my blog and my family!
 Here is a link to several of my affiliate links!
 You can also sign up for the newsletter so if I ever get around to writing a book you can know about it and buy it!
-Also, since I introduced ads to my website, simply browsing my site earns me a little bit of money.
-Some come back frequently and read more blog posts! 🙂

 Is your diet right for me?